Overview

 Dashboard Implementation

-Delivered a comprehensive feedback management dashboard that PMs could use in their daily workflow to track, categorize, and act on user feedback.
+Delivered a comprehensive feedback management dashboard that Stakeholders could use in their daily workflow to track, categorize, and act on user feedback.

 Key Findings

-Our analysis of 15,000+ feedback items revealed these critical insights about advisor experience
+Our analysis of 18,5k+ feedback submissions revealed these critical insights about advisor experience

 Efficiency Gain